 Cancer is basically uncontrolled multiplication of cells.
 Once the cells multiply, they also spread to other areas by means of blood or lymph.
 Breast is one of the common organs affected by cancer and has gained attention in the recent past.
-In breast cancer, there is uncontrolled multiplication of the cells within the breast and this usually manifests as a lump.
+In breast cancer, there is an uncontrolled multiplication of the cells within the breast and this usually manifests as a lump.

 “Early detection of breast cancer in women can increase chances of survival by 98 per cent“

 The commonest mode of presentation of breast cancer is an asymptomatic lump.
 Most often, the lump is painless but this is not a deciding factor.
 Some lumps may be so small that they may not be felt by the hand and can be seen only on a mammogram.
 On the other hand, some lumps when ignored can grow to such an extent that they present with skin involvement and ulceration.

 In recent years, there has been a lot of emphasis on early detection of breast cancer.
 Breast screening of normal women without any complaints is recommended by way of mammography.
 Mammograms can detect lumps that are 1/16th the size of lumps detected by clinical examination.
 Annual mammograms are recommended for all women who have crossed the age of 40.